wp-plugins/basic-comment-quicktags/readme.txt

 = Will you add in options to pick and chose our tags? =

-Not at this time (and not likely either).
-I don't have a need for it, and I don't want to include code I'm not going to personally make use of.
+No. I don't have a need for it, and I don't want to include code I'm not going to personally make use of.
 It makes it much harder on me to support it later.
 (Read <a href="http://www.sohar.com/proj_pub/download/COMPAS93.pdf">Herbert Hecht's article "Rare Conditions – An Important Cause of Failures"</a> to understand my views on including rarely used code. tl;dr: I try not to.)

 = Can I use this on older versions of WordPress? =